ezpoSword/Roblox-FGFS_Executor/README.md

 ## 🛠 Developer
 This project was created by **FGFS - Captain Deniz**.
 ##
-- status: 🟢 Trick Now Working Thanks Cloudy
+- status: 🔴Expected to be fixed

 > [!CAUTION]
 > If you inject while Roblox is closed, the player may crash or become uncloseable!